jakob655/ProcessMiningVisualization_Schuetz_WS2025/README.md

 # Process-Mining-Visualization

-Implementation of a desktop app for importing event logs, mining and visualizing process models by using different algorithms (like alpha miner, heuristic miner, inductive miner, fuzzy miner) and metrics for filtering nodes and edges on mined process models.
+Implementation of a desktop app for importing event logs, mining and visualizing process models by using different algorithms (like alpha miner, heuristic miner, inductive miner, fuzzy miner, genetic miner) and metrics for filtering nodes and edges on mined process models.
 Mined process models can be exported as images.

 # Status

-This project is at version 0.2.0
+This project is at version 0.3.0
 Ready for use.
 Hopefully no severe bugs.

-The Heuristic Miner, Fuzzy Miner and Inductive Miner algorithms have been implemented.
+The *Alpha Miner*, *Heuristic Miner*, *Inductive Miner*, *Fuzzy Miner* and *Genetic Miner* algorithms have been implemented.

 # Ensure the virtual environment is installed.
-If it hasn't been already then

 Create a new directory, e.g venv and install the virtual environment using command: